Evra Patch (Contraceptive Patch)

 When used correctly, the Evra Patch is more than 99% effective.

-What are the benefits of using an Evra Patch?
+What are the benefits of using the Evra Patch?

 Where do I put the Evra patch?